Our global contribution to a greener future.

 A completely new bag filter and fan were installed within the original footprint, complemented by optimized and enlarged ductwork.
 The upgrade delivers significant emission improvementsgreater system reliability, and enhanced operational flexibility under all operating conditions—while ensuring a shorter, safer, and more predictable site execution thanks to the modular approach.

-Duferco Group.
-Travi e Profilati (TPP)
+Travi e Profilati di Pallanzeno (Duferco)

 • This specific EAF dedusting plant has several secondary or auxiliary suctions (LF, MHS, Ladle Treatment) including a dog-house installed around the furnace; moreover, it has been modified during its long history with additional suctions but has experienced a significantly reduced efficiency of canopy hood suction.